himanshu2312/Zumi_Insternship_Assignment/README.md

 Sample Work for Internship at Zumi

 This a Assignment task to apply for the Internship at Zumi.
-I have to make a screen for Android and upload the project to Github
+I had to make a screen for Android and upload the project to Github